lastingParadox/ff-site/archive-to-markdown/md/ff2/18-cruisin-for-a-snoozin.md

 **Jelsafan0** _(08-Sep-18 04:52 PM)_

 > He was nice sometimes, stern others.
-He didn’t have a whole lot of time for me, being busy ruling the planet and all, but...
+He didn't have a whole lot of time for me, being busy ruling the planet and all, but...

 **Bagelwrecker** _(08-Sep-18 04:52 PM)_